Ewlbo/Environmental-Monitoring-System/README.md

 Overview
 ===============

-A weather station based on Atmel ATmega328P microcontroller using 2.4GHz RF transceiver
+A weather station based on Atmel ATmega328P microcontroller Raw data is sent to base station via 2.4GHz RF transceiver and calculated

 Sensors